shotnoiselimited/nano_micro_bubble/README.md

 # nano_micro_bubble

-The distinct behaviors of microbubbles and nanobubbles, highlighting the rapid dispersion of microbubbles versus the prolonged solution stability of nanobubbles.
+Raw data and video files for nano_micro_bubble study that investigates the distinct behaviors of microbubbles and nanobubbles, highlighting the rapid dispersion of microbubbles versus the prolonged solution stability of nanobubbles.